Brehtyn/bgit-bweb-skel/README.md

 ## Used By

-This project is "purchased" & used primarily by the following company(s):
+This project is used primarily by the following company(s):

 - Bigital (https://iBigital.com)